 Usually, an insurance company will cover only your economic damages.
 At that, the insurance company will compensate you only for certain economic damages, such as your medical treatment costs or lost earnings.
 Insurance companies do not regularly pay out compensation for non-economic damages, such as pain and suffering, loss of enjoyment of life, and emotional distress.
 To recover these damages and other economic losses an insurer doesn’t cover, you may have to take your case to court.

 It should also be noted that an insurance company is required only to pay out up to the highest limits of its policyholder’s claim.
 If the liable party has the minimum amount of coverage, but your damages exceed their policy’s limits, the insurer will not have to cover the excess.
 The remaining losses can be recovered in your medical malpractice lawsuit against the negligent healthcare provider in your case.

 There To Help

 Get Help From a Columbus Misdiagnosis Lawyer Today

 If you believe a doctor dismissed your symptoms, inaccurately read or performed certain tests, lost your test results, or failed to refer you to a specialist as needed, then you can contact a misdiagnosis lawyer from our firm.
 Getting misdiagnosed can result in terrible consequences, and you deserve justice.

-The Fitch Law Firm LLC can help you through the process and prove that a misdiagnosis occurred in your case.
+The Fitch Law Firm LLC Columbus personal injury lawyers can help you through the process and prove that a misdiagnosis occurred in your case.
 Our firm has over 30 years of experience helping clients reach their settlements and get the peace they deserve.
-With our free consultation, we will provide you with all the options you can take to allow us to fight for you.
+Our free consultation will provide you with all the options you can take to allow us to fight for you.
 Do not hesitate to reach out to our staff today.

 The Next Call You Make